Deepak-GitHub1474/ANDi_Software_Solution/README.md

 ## Setting tailwind css with vite project

+Welcome to the ANDi Software Solutions GitHub repository!
+This repository contains the source code for the ANDi Software Solutions website.

 ### Check official documentation of tailwind for step by step setup [Link] ↓
 (https://tailwindcss.com/docs/guides/vite)